ddbj/www/_bioproject/submission-e.md

 Prefix is managed by NCBI.
 When a project is submitted, our system tries to reserve prefix to NCBI.
 When the prefix has already been reserved, anerror message will be displayed.
 Please enter a different prefix and submit again.

 <div class="attention" markdown="1">
-When multiple prefixes are necessary, please [register prefixes in BioSample](/biosample/submission-e.html).
+Locus tag prefix can be registered in [BioSample](/biosample/submission-e.html).
+Registration of multiple prefixes is possible in BioSample but is not possible in BioProject.
 </div>

 {% include image.html url="books/hbp-03.jpg" caption="Reserve a locus tag prefix" class="w450" %}